digitaltembo/readings/_posts/2014-01-01-Pogo's-Will-Be-That-Was-(Fireside-Book).md

 ---
-title: "Pogo's Will Be That Was (Fireside Book)"
+title: "Pogo's Will Be That Was"
+subtitle: "(Fireside Book)"
 author: Walt Kelly
 authorSort: Kelly, Walt
 pageCount: 381